 Prompt communication and transparency is a crucial element of claims processing.
 When you regularly send the claim status report to the customers, they feel secure and less anxious as to where the process is stuck.
 Achieving this level of transparency would call for a connected system where the data is shared between parties at every stage in real-time.

 Incorporation of analytics in the insurance company gives them the right abilities for handling complex claims, avoidance of errors, effective management of risks, elimination of performance variability, and reduction of the operational cost.

 In addition to these benefits, collection, analysis, and extraction of insights from different data source helps with the deployment of right people at the right place.
 The result?
 Better claims management.

 It is crucial for an insurance company to investigate the genuinity of the claim.
 According to Gartner, annual losses due to insurance claims fraud can go up to $40 billion per annum.

 Using technologies like AI, IoT, etc. insurance companies can identify the fake claims and eliminate the chance of paying high costs to a fraudster.
 On the front of claim accuracy, technology can be used for – reviewing documents, conducting surveillance, analyzing social media accounts, and tracing past records, etc.

-So here were the different ways an insurance company can make claim processing efficient.
+So here were the different ways an insurance company can make claim processing efficient with the help of application like CLAIMSLive.
 Incorporation of these approaches, however, is not easy.
 An insurance company which is too stuck to its traditional, legacy-system dependent processes are difficult to change.